pablo-1424/TB_2023_Stoeri_FinalVersion/README.md

 ## Information about the project

-The goal of the project is to implement a system wich can detect if water is flowing and calculating for how long trew a pipe.
+The goal of the project is to implement a system wich can detect if water is flowing and calculating for how long threw a pipe.
 The amount of time of the water flow is then transmitted to TTN using the LoRa protocol.

 A python script is able to store the received amount of time in a mySQL database from where two different graphs can be done.